maxbridges/ObjectStorageDedicated/java.md

 output=text
 ```

-##### Use a named profile in a AWS shared credentials file
+### Use a named profile in a AWS shared credentials file

 To use the name profile credentials in this file:

 1. Provide the profile name as a parameter of the `ProfileCredentialsProvider` Object.
 2. Provide the resulting object to the `AmazonS3Client` as a constructor parameter.

-###### Example: Using an AWS Credential Named Profile in an AWS Java SDK connection method
+#### Example: Using an AWS Credential Named Profile in an AWS Java SDK connection method

 ```java
 AWSCredentialsProvider provider = new ProfileCredentialsProvider("ibm"); // specify the Named Profile to use AmazonS3 cos = new AmazonS3Client(provider); // specify which set of credentials to use
 ```

-### Code examples
+## Code examples

-{% include important.html content="These are examples and assume a strong grasp of Java programming fundamentals.
+These are examples and assume a strong grasp of Java programming fundamentals.
 They should be used to assist developers in programming their own solutions and not be copied and pasted directly into their applications.
 Import declarations and try/catch blocks have been omitted for readability.
-IBM cannot be held accountable for developers using this code verbatim." %}
+IBM cannot be held accountable for developers using this code verbatim.

 {% include note.html content="The following examples assume the use of default credentials" %}

-#### Create a standard bucket
+## Create a standard bucket

 ```java
 AmazonS3 cos = new AmazonS3Client();